Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

 As with any rotating-wave-type approximation, the validity of the FBRWA is predicated on a separation of timescales: the frequency of the rotating phase should be large compared to the associated transition matrix element.
-Put differently, transitions between Floquet states will be less likely if they are well separated in (quasi)energy.
 For the on-resonance JCM, this gives the criterion $q_+ - q_- - \omega_0 \gg \lambda/2$, which reduces to $\alphamag \gg 1/4$.
 Hence the approximation improves as the phase-space displacement $\langle \phi_0 \vert \a \vert \phi_0 \rangle$ of the initial field state is increased.
 The details differ for the off-resonant case and for the Rabi interaction (and in the latter case, time-dependent terms that are diagonal in the Floquet basis have also been neglected), but the essential scaling with $\alphamag$ holds, as seen from Fig.~\ref{fig:Rabi_collapse}.
 In general, the error in rotating-wave approximations also increases as time goes on~\cite{Angelo2005, Burgarth2022, Burgarth2024, Coleman2024}, which is true here as well.

-It is clear that the FBRWA can only predict the collapse of the Rabi oscillations, not the revivals.
-The interaction-induced displacement of the field components increases linearly with time, so their overlap will asymptotically vanish for long times.
-Revivals, then, must be created by the terms in $H_q^I(t)$ that are off-diagonal in the Floquet states.
+One limitation of the FBRWA is that it predicts only the collapse of the Rabi oscillations, not their famous revivals.
+The interaction-induced displacement of the field components increases linearly with time, causing the overlap to asymptotically vanish for long times.
+Revivals, then, must originate from the terms in $H_q^I(t)$ that are off-diagonal in the Floquet states.
 This leads to the intriguing conclusion that the collapse and the revivals may be attributed to distinct physical processes in the Floquet basis.
 The collapse results from interaction terms that leave the semiclassical Floquet states unchanged but cause a state-dependent displacement of the field, generating entanglement between spin and field and thereby destroying the coherent oscillations between Floquet states.
 Revivals, on the other hand, are linked to interaction terms that drive transitions between the Floquet states.